-Eagles Adult English is part of a broader partnership with Metro South Adult Basic Education and other community organizations aiming to expand English learning opportunities for English language learners in Eden Prairie!
+Eagles Adult English is part of a broader partnership with Metro South Adult Basic Education and other community organizations aiming to expand English learning opportunities for English language learners in Eden Prairie.
 Over the 2018/2019 school year, we gathered information from parents, teachers, and community organizations and piloted several new family literacy programs in Eden Prairie to better meet the needs of local families.
-Find more information about our Family Literacy programming on the About our Programs page.
+Find more information about our Family Literacy programming at www.edenpr.org/familylit.

 Para obtener información en español, contáctese con Heriberto Vargas en firstname.lastname@example.org o 952-975-7068.